 Reach Beyond, Millside House, 131 Grattan Road, Bradford, BD1 2HS

-For the purpose of this policy, ‘us’, ‘we’ and ‘our’ refer to Reach Beyond.
+For the purpose of this notice, ‘us’, ‘we’ and ‘our’ refer to Reach Beyond.

 What information do we collect?

 Direct – Each time you contact us or meet us we may collect personal information.
 That could be when you make a donation, sign up for more information, apply for a job or overseas service, call us or attend an event with us.
 Sensitive data that you have provided, such as, but not limited to, your religious beliefs may also be collected by us.

 Indirect Third Party – If you sign up to fundraise for us through a giving site or event organiser we will receive the information they have collected on our behalf.
 It is important you check their corresponding privacy notice.

 Supporters – We will use this information to process your requests and tell you more about our work.
 We’ll use your level of interest and support for us to help us do this more accurately – making sure we thank you for your ongoing support and invite you to continue to support us in the ways you have indicated.

 - Process donations from you or towards your fundraising.